 Complications

-In the MIS group there were 4 screw removals, 0 revisions 1 recurrence and 4 patients with paraesthesia.
+In the MIS group there were 4 screw removals, 0 revisions, 1 recurrence and 4 patients with paraesthesia.
 In the open group there was 1 screw removal, 0 revisions, 1 recurrence, 1 paraesthesia and 1 patient with on-going pain.
 There was no reoperation for metatarsalgia in either group at final follow up.
-There was no statistical significance between the groups in terms of screw removal (p ), revision (p ), recurrence (p ), paraesthesia (p ) pain (p )
+There was no statistical significance between the groups in terms of screw removal (p 0.6535), revision (p 1.00), recurrence (p 1.00), paraesthesia (p 0.6535), pain (p 0.829), or stiffness (p 0.6709).

 There was no avascular necrosis, post-operative infection, hallux varus, nonunion, or dorsal malunion of the distal fragment.